Bacteria live in tiny clay-filled cracks in solid rock deep beneath the sea.

 The bacteria appeared as glowing green spheres tightly packed into tunnels that glow orange, surrounded by black rock.
 That orange glow comes from clay mineral deposits, the “magic material” giving bacteria an attractive place to live.

 Whole genome DNA analysis identified the different species of bacteria that lived in the cracks.
 Samples from different locations had similar, but not identical, species of bacteria.
-Rocks at different locations are different ages, which may affect what minerals have had time to accumulate and therefore what bacteria are most common in the cracks.
+Rocks at different locations are of different ages, which may affect what minerals have had time to accumulate and therefore what bacteria are most common in the cracks.

 Suzuki and his colleagues speculate that the clay mineral-filled cracks concentrate the nutrients that the bacteria use as fuel.
 This might explain why the density of bacteria in the rock cracks is eight orders of magnitude greater than the density of bacteria living freely in mud sediment where seawater dilutes the nutrients.